 Elon Musk’s recent statement about Tesla’s Software V9 undergoing final tweaks before its release indicates his hope for a wide rollout.
-Prior to Musk’s statement, there was a word from the Tesla community that some advanced early access users have already started receiving the highly-anticipated update.
+Prior to Musk’s statement, there was word from the Tesla community that some advanced early access users had already started receiving the highly-anticipated update.

 The Tesla Software V9 release was a bit later than Elon Musk’s initial estimates.
 In Tesla’s Q2 2018 earnings call held in early August, Musk had pointed to late August or early September for releasing the V9 update to owners participating in early access programs.
 This was followed by a Twitter post on September 5 where the software that was running but “it’s not right yet.”
 Musk noted in his tweet that early access users will receive the software in a week or two.

 Exactly 20 days after Musk’s September 5 tweet, drivers who signed up for Tesla’s advanced early access program began receiving Software Version 9.